aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### subTitle {#subTitle--}

 Readonly.
 Gets the chart's sub-title.
-Only for ODS format file.
+Only applies to ODS files.

 ```javascript
 subTitle : Title;